Ezra Jackson Bailey

 The site, as Google found it.

-Faithful recreations of all four pages of the Wix site as they existed the day I audited it — same copy, same structure, same (lack of) content.
-Switch tabs to flip between pages; hover an amber pin to see what was wrong on each one.
+Recreations of all four pages, exactly as they were the day I audited the site.
+Switch tabs to flip pages; hover an amber pin to see what was broken.

 https://www.matthewbaileycounseling.com/